LensPlaysGames/LensorOS/toolchain/README.toolchain.md

 First, we build the new version of GCC (`all-gcc` target). \
 Next, we build `libgcc` for our target. `libgcc` is a very stripped standard C library that the GCC compiler itself uses.
 We supply this on our target so that things like fixed width integers, booleans, etc can be used within LensorOS source code.

 Finally, we install both the new GCC for our host and `libgcc` for our target.
-With this complete, you should have a working cross compiler that will generate ELF executables for LensorOS (ie. the kernel :^)
+With this complete, you should have a working cross compiler that will generate ELF executables for LensorOS.

 If you run into any issues, please let me know/make an issue on GitHub.
 I'll do my best to help you out.